Moha-AlHanbali/reading-notes/code401/class08.md

 <br>

-> In order to keep your code elegant and readable, it’s recommended that you use Python’s comprehension features.
+> In order to keep your code elegant and readable, it's recommended that you use Python's comprehension features.

 > List comprehension is a powerful and concise method for creating lists in Python that becomes essential the more you work with lists, and lists of lists.